primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Transfers

 Much like assignments, transfers send a record to a different user.
 Unlike assignments, however, transfers give the recipient the opportunity to accept or reject the record.
-If they reject it, the record will stay with its original record owner.
+If they reject it, the record will stay with its original owner.
 If they accept it, the recipient will now have full ownership of the record, and the original owner will no longer have access.

 The following modal form will appear and allow you to select options for your transfer.
 Consent of the individual \(or a consent override\) is required for transfers.
 You will also be asked if you are transferring to a remote system.
 This means that you are transferring the case to someone who does not use your Primero system.
 See the **Transferring to a Remote System** section below for details.